Woutifier/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

        :ref:`overview_of_drag_and_drop_problems`.

    * - ``Items: Show advanced settings``
-     - Opens additional controls for
+     - Opens additional controls for configuring a draggable item.

    * - ``Items: Preferred width``
      - The horizonal size of a draggable item as a percent of the problem